After completing this tutorial, you will be able to:

 read.csv()ideal for reading in a tabular file stored on the web but may sometimes fail when there are secure connections involved (e.g. https).

 In this lesson, we will learn about API interfaces.
 An API allows us to access data stored on a computer or server using a specific query.
 API’s are powerful ways to access data and more specifically the specific type and subset of data that we need for our analysis, programmatically.

 We will also explore the machine readable JSON data structure.
 Machine readable data structures are more efficient - particularly for larger data that contain hierarchical structures.
 In this lesson, we will use the

 rjson package to import data from an API, provided in

 .json format into a data.frame.

-#NOTE: if you have problems with ggmap, try to install both ggplot and ggmap from github #devtools::install_github("dkahle/ggmap") #devtools::install_github("hadley/ggplot2") library(ggmap) ## Error in library(ggmap): there is no package called 'ggmap' library(ggplot2) library(dplyr) library(rjson) ## Error in library(rjson): there is no package called 'rjson' library(jsonlite) library(RCurl)
+#NOTE: if you have problems with ggmap, try to install both ggplot and ggmap from github #devtools::install_github("dkahle/ggmap") #devtools::install_github("hadley/ggplot2") library(ggmap) library(ggplot2) library(dplyr) library(rjson) library(jsonlite) library(RCurl)

 REST API review

 Remember that in the first lesson in this module, we discussed RESTful APIs.
 We explored the concept of a request and then a subsequent response.
 The request to an RESTful API is composed of a URL and the associated parameters required to access a particular subset of the data that we wish to access.